-##November 2011 - Recent experience of exporting a car from UK and importing into Greece: Greek Embassy - Key Paperwork Requirements- Council tax receipts, Utility Payment Receipts (electricity and water) and P45 & P60's all for the past 3 years
+##March 2014 - Recent experience of exporting a car from UK and importing into Greece: Greek Embassy - Key Paperwork Requirements- Council tax receipts, Utility Payment Receipts (electricity, water etc) and P45 & P60's all for the past 3 years

 - valid UK driving license